ngageoint/geoq/README.md

 Mac OSX Development Build Instructions::

 1. Install PostGIS 2.0 using instructions at [https://docs.djangoproject.com/en/dev/ref/contrib/gis/install/#macosx](https://docs.djangoproject.com/en/dev/ref/contrib/gis/install/#macosx).
 There are several options there, but for most, the easiest option is to follow the Homebrew instructions.
-If you don't have Homebrew installed, follow the (one line) instruction at [http://brew.sh](http://brew.sh).
+If you don't have Homebrew installed, you can either buid it securely yourself or follow the quick (yet not secure) one line instruction at [http://brew.sh](http://brew.sh).

 	One exception: Instead of using brew to install postgres, it's usually easier to install Postgres.app from [postgresapp.com](http://postgresapp.com).
 After installing, add the app's bin directory (``/Applications/Postgres.app/Contents/MacOS/bin``) to your PATH.